middyjs/middy/packages/http-error-handler/README.md

 </p>
 </div>

-This middleware automatically handles uncaught errors that are created with [`http-errors`](https://npm.im/http-errors) and creates a proper HTTP response for them (using the message and the status code provided by the error object).
+Automatically handles uncaught errors that contain the properties `statusCode` (number) and `message` (string) and creates a proper HTTP response for them (using the message and the status code provided by the error object).
+We recommend generating these HTTP errors with the npm module [`http-errors`](https://npm.im/http-errors).

-It should be set as the last error handler.
+This middleware should be set as the last error handler.

 ## Install